 After you’ve identified a target audience, consider how they interact with your content.
 How do you want your company to be perceived by your customers?
 What value does this material provide to them?

 Unlike other content marketing strategies, understanding consumer intent and user experience are two B2B marketing tactics that are here to stay.
 There are three sorts of user purpose to consider when creating content:

 - Transactional: When a consumer has plans to acquire, download, or sign up for anything.

 - Navigational: When a consumer searches specific keyword terms in search engines to find desired information about a product or service.

 - Informational: Content that is created with the intention of delivering information about specific industry products or services.

 When creating content, keep in mind its objectives and what you want users to do with the information you’ve supplied them.

 With the increasing rise in the popularity of podcasts and the ability to select a relevant topic at a time of your choosing, more and more professionals are digesting information audibly.
 This trend is going from strength to strength, with many B2B companies jumping on the bandwagon.
 As today’s buyers will check your brand out more than 15 times before speaking to your sales team, a podcast is an intimate way to build that engagement over time.

 Podcasts require a lot of planning though.
 A well-considered content structure is needed to avoid going off topic.
 A carefully considered promotion strategy is equally important.

 In summary, much like the blog we wrote back at the end of 2020, our opinion still stands – it’s easy for marketers to get caught up in trying many different things at once and adopting new trends for the sake of them.
-The key to success is working out which are the right routes for your business and strategic objectives and then honing in with top-notch, well-considered and targeted content and executions.
+The key to success is working out which are the right routes for your business and strategic objectives and then honing in with top-notch, well-considered, and targeted content creation and execution.